 Eric Clapton is a legend.
 ‘Course, most believe it’s about his guitar virtuosity and his standing in rock and roll history.
-But it goes well beyond just that.
-And if you’re tussling with a mood, anxiety, or substance use disorder, you really need to know his story…
+But it goes well beyond that.
+And if you’re tussling with a mood, anxiety, or a substance use disorder, you really need to know his story…

 One day, in his room, Eric’s legs suddenly gave way and he fell to his knees, begging for help.
 He had no idea who he was talking to.
 All he knew was he was at the end and couldn’t make it on his own.

 Little did I know what I was in for when I began reading.
 And it didn’t take long to know I’d soon be writing a piece on what I learned about Eric.

 My dilemma is there’s no way I can summarize some 70 years of elation, tragedy, and hope in just one article (even though I did go long).
 So, I’m going to bring you some highlights and suggest you get the book and give it a go.

 Eric Clapton was born March 30, 1945 in Ripley, Surrey, England.

 In the very first words of the book, Eric shares that when he was six or seven, he began to feel as though something was different about him.
 He goes on to observe that it could have been the way people talked about him, as though he wasn’t in the room.
 And he describes his home as “a house full of secrets.”

 Well, he soon learned that his Mum and Dad, Rose and Jack Clapp, were, in fact, his grandparents.
 Eric was conceived out of a brief affair, and his mother, Pat, left him behind during his second year.
 Interestingly enough, Pat gave Eric the surname Clapton, her maiden-name.